ShahinurAlamBhuiyan/Helvetia-Limousine/README.md

 - **Tailwind CSS**: A utility-first CSS framework used for designing a modern, responsive layout.
 - **AOS**: Library used for smooth on-scroll animations, enhancing the user experience.
 - **React CountUp**: For displaying real-time animated counting numbers, used for statistics and metrics.
-- **React DatePicker**: Implemented for smooth and intuitive date and time selection during bookings.
 - **i18next**: Used for enabling multilingual support, providing a seamless experience for users in different languages.
 - **Google Maps API**: Integrated to display the service area and trip locations directly on the map.
 - **Google Directions API**: Fetches the best routes between destinations.